ivancheban/docsy-docs/content/en/Tutorials/jekyll.md

 Our goal is to build and publish the documentation site using Jekyll and Netlify.
 The end result will look like this: https://sample-jekyll.netlify.app
 {{% /pageinfo %}}

-## Download or clone the theme from the GitHub repo
+## Download the theme from the GitHub repo

 1. Sign up for GitHub.